pydantic/logfire/docs/guides/onboarding_checklist/add_manual_tracing.md

 21:02:56.084   This is an info log
 ```

-Opening the project URL should show something like this in the live view:
+Opening the project URL should show something like this in the Live view:

 ![Simple example in Live view](../../images/guide/manual-tracing-basic-closed-span.png)